sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>guake</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Drop-down terminal for GNOME
+Short desc    : Drop-down terminal for GNOME
 URL          : http://guake-project.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Guake is a dropdown terminal made for the GNOME desktop environment.
+Descript     : Guake is a dropdown terminal made for the GNOME desktop environment.
 Guake's
              : style of window is based on an FPS game, and one of its goals is to be easy to
              : reach.
 ```